Stay (I Missed You)

 "Stay (I Missed You)" is a song by American singer-songwriter Lisa Loeb.
-It was released in 1994 by RCA Records as the lead single from the original movie soundtrack to Reality Bites (1994).
+It was released in 1994 through RCA Records as the lead single from the original movie soundtrack to Reality Bites (1994).
 The song was written by Loeb and produced by Juan Patiño.
 "Stay" was originally conceived in 1990, at one point with the intent of selling it to Daryl Hall for a project he was seeking music for.
 Upon deciding to use the song herself, Loeb's neighbor and friend, actor Ethan Hawke, heard the song and submitted it to Ben Stiller for use in the film he was directing, Reality Bites.
 The song plays over the film's closing credits.
 Musically, "Stay" is a pop rock song influenced by folk rock music.
 Lyrically, the song deals with a relationship that has recently ended, but the narrator is now regretful.

 "Stay" received positive reviews from most music critics, who praised the lyrical and production side and the song's commercial potential.
 Several critics had listed the song in some of the best song lists.
 "Stay" ultimately went on to become a number-one hit on the Billboard Hot 100 chart, earning her the distinction of being the first artist to top the US chart before being signed to any record label.
 The song was commercially successful in several other countries, including Canada, where it also reached number one, and in Australia, Iceland, New Zealand, and the United Kingdom.
 The song's music video was conceived, produced and directed by Hawke.
 For their performance of the song, Lisa Loeb and Nine Stories were nominated for a Grammy for Best Pop Performance by a Duo or Group with Vocals, losing to All-4-One's "I Swear".